Wunkolo/qreverse/README.md

 If we feed our algorithm array sizes of around 16 or lower though we start to reach a bit of a performance loss.
 Each routine in our chain of chunk-swapping loops comes with some _conditional code tax_ before finally falling back to the `std::swap` method that `std::reverse` would have already been doing right from the get-go.
 So long as we feed our algorithm arrays greater than about 16 characters then we're benefiting from a potentially huge speedup as our array size increases.

-Can we do a little better?
-What about those "middle" cases.

-# The middle "chunk" (TODO)

-Once we work our way down the middle and end up with something like `4` "middle" elements left then we are just one `Swap32` left from having the entire array reversed.
-What if we worked our way down to the middle and ended up with `5` elements though?
-This would not be possible actually so long as we have `Swap16`. `5` middle elements would mean we have `one middle element` with `two elements on either side`.
-Our `for( std::size_t j = i/2; j < ( (Count/2) / 2)` would catch that and `Swap16` the two elements on either side, getting us just `1` element left right in the middle which can stay right where it is within a reversed array(since the middle-most element in an odd-numbered array is our *pivot* and doesn't have to move anywhere).

-TODO: Later we can find a way to accelerate our algorithm to have it consider these pivot-cases efficiently so that rather than calling two `Swap16`s on either half of a 4-byte case it could just call one last `Swap32` or even a bigger before it even parks itself in that situation of having to use the naive swap.
-Something like this could remove the use of the naive swap pretty much entirely.

 ## SIMD

 The `bswap` instruction can reverse the byte-order of `2`, `4`, or `8` bytes, but several x86 extensions later and now it is possible to swap the byte order of `16`, `32`, even `64` bytes all at once through the use of `SIMD`. `SIMD` stands for *Single Instruction Multiple Data* and allows us to operate upon multiple lanes of data in parallel using only a single instruction.
 Much like our `bswap` which atomically reverses all four bytes in a register, `SIMD` provides and entire instruction set of arithmetic that allows us to manipulate multiple instances of data at once using a single instruction in parallel.
 These chunks of data that are operated upon tend to be called `vectors` of data.
 We will be able to suspend multiple bytes of data into a `vector` to reverse its order and place it on the opposite end similarly to our `bswap` implementation.